Email List Building Techniques Email Marketing Techniques Using Hidden Posts To Get Around Sending Out Long Emails

-How To Get Around Sending Out Long Emails
+Using Hidden Posts To Get Around Sending Out Long Emails

-How To Get Around Sending Out Long Emails
+Using Hidden Posts To Get Around Sending Out Long Emails

-In my previous post, one of the strategies I talked about was keeping your emails short.
-But what if you have an email series where you’re relaying a lot of training information to your subscribers where you’re sending out long emails?
+What if you have an email series where you’re relaying a lot of training information to your subscribers where you’re sending out long emails?

 What I do is move the content from a long email into a blog post and then make the email short with a link to the blog post.